Does My Teen Need Treatment?

 Five Ways to Evaluate a Teen:

-- First, does your child's problem precede the divorce or the stressor?
+- First, does your child's problem precede obvious issues like family dysfunction, sudden loss, school issues or divorce?
 Some kids are by nature anxious, moody or inattentive.
 You may already have him in treatment for ADHD or another diagnosis.
 For kids like this, the stress of divorce can worsen an already existing problem.
 Anxious kids can become more anxious, depressed kids more depressed and so on.
 A good therapist or doctor can assess what is going on.
 It may be that your child will benefit from counseling, where she can express her concerns, learn adaptive techniques and feel strengthened.
 It may be that you and your ex are contributing to your child's stress and that the therapist can help you keep your arguments to times when your teen is not present.
 This may take away a big burden and lighten up the symptoms that you have been concerned about.

 - The second question is related to the first.
 Does my child show evidence of significant moodiness, extreme anxiety and the like?
 You should take careful note if your child stays in bed an excessive amount, or goes for long periods of time without showering or changing clothes.
 Or is she so anxious that she can't fall asleep or get her homework done because she is worrying all the time.
 Be on the lookout for flights of manic energy, sleeplessness and grandiosity.
 In these instances, you might be up against a bigger problem than mere teenage moodiness.
 Mood and anxiety disorders tend to run in families so get a handle on the mental health history of your extended family - and inquire about your ex's side as well.
 If your child is adopted, you will have to dig further: did the biological parents have these issues?